GeoscienceAustralia/ITEM_v2/DEM_ITEM_V1.md

 ###
 This workflow was used to create Digital Elevation Model for ITEM version 1.
-It runs within arcpy environment and not used to run in NCI.
+It runs within arcpy environment and can not be used to run in NCI.

-DEM AUTOMATION
+# DEM AUTOMATION

-# start python environment in ARCMAP and copy OFFSET and vector files to the workspace directory.
+start python environment in ARCMAP and copy OFFSET and vector files to the workspace directory.

 import arcpy, glob
 from arcpy.sa import *